-Commission of new work, Fake, for piano and computer for Zubin Kanga at Music Current Festival, Project Arts Centre, Dublin April 2020.
-Commissioned by Zubin Kanga with funding from the Arts Council.
+Commission of new work, Fake, for piano and computer for Zubin Kanga at Music Current Festival, Project Arts Centre, Dublin, date tba.
+Commissioned by Zubin Kanga with funding from the Arts Council Commission Award.

-Double, a new work for flute and computer, developed in collaboration with Richard Craig for Music Current Festival, Project Arts Centre, Dublin April 2020.
+Double, a new work for flute and computer, developed in collaboration with Richard Craig for Music Current Festival, Project Arts Centre, Dublin, date tba.
 Funded by Music Current Festival through the Arts Council Arts Grant scheme.

 Ground and Background at the Center for Computer Research in Music and Acoustics at Stanford University Transitions concerts series, Friday 4 October 2019.

 Ground and Background presented in lecture demonstration at Music and Sound Design for the Screen Conference at NUI Maynooth, Friday 6 September 2019.

 Spoils I, Unearths, performed at 146th AES Convention alongside works by Enda Bates, Gráinne Mulvey and others, 22 March 2019.

 Speaker at 146th AES Convention panel discussion on 'Spatial Audio for Contemporary Music Performances and Theater', with Enda Bates, Jimmy Eadie, Gráinne Mulvey, Alexis Nealon, and Ji Youn Kang, 22 March 2019.

 Guest lecture on electronic and multi-channel composition at Conservatory of Music and Drama, Technological University Dublin, 15 March 2019.